 - If you still can't find the Subject, go ahead and add it!
 See the Adding and Editing Subjects article for instructions.

-Still have questions?
-Feel free to post in the Volunteer Squad Facebook group for help from other Squad members!
+If you still have questions, feel free to post in the Volunteer Squad Facebook group for help from other Squad members!